 #16 Go for the Butt (No Homo)

-While I’d like to say go to the back of their neck, all the bosses are so huge, you’ll be swinging your long sword at their ass most of the time.
-And that’s the place they can’t get you, unless some boss in the next game has a farting move.
+While I’d like to say go to the back of their neck, all the bosses are so huge, you’ll be swinging your long sword at their rear end most of the time.
+And that’s the place they can’t get you.
 So aim to generally be positioned in that one area, roll around to dodge most attacks, and you’ll be fine most of the game.

 #17 Classes are important.